 The government sector has also seen growth, rising from 113,380 lawyers in 2008 to 145,430 in 2023.
 However, the rapid expansion of in-house counsel signifies a significant shift in how corporations approach legal challenges, emphasizing internal resources.

 Examining the in-house counsel population by state in 2023 reveals disparities across the nation.
-California leads with 16,960 in-house counsel, followed closely by New York with 21,690.
-Notable figures in other states include:
+New York leads with 21,690 in-house counsel, followed closely by California with 16,960.

 Several factors are driving the rise of in-house counsel.
 As businesses face increasingly complex regulatory frameworks, the demand for skilled legal professionals has intensified.
 Companies recognize the benefits of having legal expertise on their teams, allowing for rapid responses to legal issues and reducing reliance on external law firms.